Hispania Rare Books

 One of the first vernacular dictionaries published in Europe.

-Contemporary vellum,rebacked preserving original spine with title,occasional light browning and foxing, final 30 leaves with small red stain to upper margins,title with short tear into text without loss and expertly repaired to verso, trimmed occasional affecting headline.
+Condition: rebacked preserving original spine with title, occasional light browning and foxing, final 30 leaves with small red stain to upper margins, title with short tear into text without loss and expertly repaired to verso, ink inscriptions to title verso, trimmed occasional affecting headline.
 Ex library with bookplate to paste-down.
+Overall in good condition for a 400 year old book.
+Please see pictures.